regnarg/bc/text/changedet.md

     some filesystems do not internally have any concept of inodes, especially non-Unix filesystem like FAT.

-Each inode (in all the three senses) has a unique identifier called the \D{inode number}
+Each inode (in all the three senses) has a unique (within the scope of a single filesystem volume) identifier called the \D{inode number}
 (*ino* for short) that can be read from userspace.

 #### Filesystem Access Syscalls

 Most filesystem syscalls take string paths as an argument.
 The inode corresponding to the path is found in the kernel using a process called \D{path resolution}.
-\TODO{link manpage}
 The kernel starts at the root inode and for each component of the path walks down the corresponding directory entry.
-This process is inherently non-atomic and if files are renamed during path resolution, you might get unexpected results.
+This process is inherently non-atomic and if files are renamed during path resolution, you might get unexpected results. \cite{path_resolution}

 The most important syscalls include: